brontosaurusrex/brontosaurusrex.github.io/_posts/2024-02-27-blurp-last-or-middle-frame-to-tty.md

 p.s.
 Also tested with kitty term and seems to work fine
 [![image-nohash-md](https://i.imgur.com/MgIyOG0l.png)](https://i.imgur.com/MgIyOG0.png)

+## scdet

+There is another way to do scene detection using scdet filter,

+    # help
+    ffmpeg -h filter=scdet
+    # example
+    ffmpeg -i file.mxf -vf "scdet=threshold=0.2" -f null - 2> scdet.log

+which supposedly uses a different kind of detection.
+Untested.
+Filter is not mentionied in ffmpeg docs due to experimental nature?

 (This post and scripts were first posted 22.
 6. 2022.)